-We have taken the best parts of our Morning and Afternoon tours.
-We have mixed them round and shaken it up.
-Here is your ultimate city bike tour to discover the whole of Santiago in just one-fun packed day.
-Forget about trying to organize your daily itinerary because we got you covered!
-On this adventure ride you will find out about the culture behind the boho streets of Bellavista.
-Followed by the taste and colours of Santiago’s renowned food markets (all 3 of them).
+We have taken the best parts of our Morning and Afternoon tours, here is your ultimate city bike tour to discover the whole of Santiago in just one-fun packed day.
+On this adventure ride you will find out about the culture behind the boho streets of Bellavista., followed by the taste and colours of Santiago’s renowned food markets (all 3 of them).
 We will show you our favourite place to grab a classic Chilean meal.
 Once your food is fully digested we will hit the wonders of Santiago that puts the city in the history and travel books.
 We discuss important recent history about the Pinochet regime outside La Moneda.
 All this and still allowing time to see the main sites downtown and enjoying the parklife.
 Our tours are designed to be a cultural cruise without overbearing you with information, dates and irrelevant facts.
-You will not leave this tour with a headache, only a deep understanding of the city and the motivation to get out there and discover more for yourself.

 Why take THIS tour, Why THIS tour with La Bicicleta Verde?
 Our Green Team has fine-tuned this tour since we started in 2008, always striving to make it better tomorrow than it was today.
 That is the commitment we make to you.
 This is one of our newest tours and we truly believe in it’s purpose and future success.
 This is a different way to see Santiago than looking from outside on a bus.
 We get deep into the nitty gritty and won’t miss a spot.

 Who should NOT take this tour?
 We made a list of 7 people who are not welcome. #1 says: “People who want everything organized perfectly from day one to the final departure.”
 This tour visit markets and other public places, which means it can be chaotic.
 We bike through a capital city of 6 million people and traffic can slow us down.
 Expect the unexpected.’